swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 ///     This value may not correspond to the wall-clock time that polling lasts
 ///     for, especially on highly-loaded systems with a lot of tests running.
 ///     If nil, this uses whatever value is specified under the last
-///     ``PollingUntilFirstPassConfigurationTrait`` or
-///     ``PollingUntilStopsPassingConfigurationTrait`` added to the test or
+///     ``PollingConfirmationConfigurationTrait`` added to the test or suite
-///     suite.
+///     with a matching stopCondition.
 ///     If no such trait has been added, then polling will be attempted for
 ///     about 1 second before recording an issue.
 ///     `duration` must be greater than 0.
 ///   - interval: The minimum amount of time to wait between polling attempts.
 ///     If nil, this uses whatever value is specified under the last
-///     ``PollingUntilFirstPassConfigurationTrait`` or
-///     ``PollingUntilStopsPassingConfigurationTrait`` added to the test or
+///     ``PollingConfirmationConfigurationTrait`` added to the test or suite
-///     suite.
+///     with a matching stopCondition.
 ///     If no such trait has been added, then polling will wait at least
 ///     1 millisecond between polling attempts.
 ///     `interval` must be greater than 0.